outcome-rs/website/index.md

 ## Why is this needed?

 Because we are currently facing a lack of open, easy to use tools enabling modeling and simulation of complex emergent systems in a scalable way.

-Developing such tools, and making sure they will be accessible to the average person, has enormous potential to change how we approach complex problems --- both as individuals and as a society.

-It can also enable people to create cool new experiences, games and art that would be impossible without this kind of technology.

 <br>